chad-russell/nix-k3s-cluster/DEPLOY_GUIDE.md

 1. Modify the plain-text secret file in your `secrets` directory.
 2. Re-encrypt it using `sops --encrypt --in-place secrets/your-secret-file`.
 3. Commit the encrypted file.
-4. Run `sudo nixos-rebuild switch --flake github:chad-russell/nix-k3s-cluster/main .#<nodeName> --refresh` on each affected node.
+4. Run `sudo nixos-rebuild switch --flake github:chad-russell/nix-k3s-cluster/main#<nodeName> --refresh` on each affected node.

 ## Updating Host Keys (e.g., if a host is re-provisioned)